No More Cash for Trash

 Communities banded together to throw off these incinerators, spending thousands of hours at public meetings, rallies, comment letters, and letters to the editor.
 Volunteers spent their time, money, and energy to fight for years while the state of Maryland increased subsidies available for this industry.

 It is time for the state to stop providing public subsidies for clean, renewable energy to an industry that pollutes our neighborhoods.
 It is time to take trash incineration out of Maryland's Renewable Portfolio Standard.
-Tell your representatives to support HB0332.
+Tell your representatives to take action and lead on environmental justice by deleting waste-to-energy and refuse-derived fuel from Maryland's Renewable Portfolio Standard.

 As a veteran of the fight against the proposed Frederick/Carroll County incinerator said at the Maryland Environmental Summit shortly before the pandemic: "I would not want any community to have to go through what we went through to stop a new trash incinerator.
 Subsidizing incineration makes it MORE likely that Maryland communities will have to continue to fight."